ngworker/angular-versions-action/README.md

 ### Inputs

-- `angular_version`: The base Angular version used to match the dependency version.
+- `angular-version`: The base Angular version used to match the dependency version.
 Ex: 8.0.x, 10.0.x.
 To check the full list of supported versions, see [supported versions](###Supported-Angular-versions).

 ### Example workflow - match Angular versions